PLhery/node-twitter-api-v2/doc/basics.md

 // create an instance of the `HttpProxyAgent` class with the proxy server information const httpAgent = new HttpProxyAgent(proxy);

-// Instanciate helper with the agent const client = new TwitterApi('<bearerToken>', { httpAgent });
+// Instantiate helper with the agent const client = new TwitterApi('<bearerToken>', { httpAgent });
 ```